ing-bank/doing-cli/CONTRIBUTING.md

 - We use [pre-commit](https://pre-commit.com/).
 Setup using `pip install pre-commit` and then `pre-commit install`.
 - For development, use an editable install: `pip install -e .`
+- For publishing, use syntax: `git tag -a v0.1 -m "doing-cli v0.1" && git push origin v0.1`
 ## Technical background

 We are basically wrapping the Azure Devops CLI.